 Hello Baby Fabric:

-This Scrappy Strip Quilt is one of those patterns!
+This Scrappy Strip Quilt is now a full quilt pattern!
 I knew that you’d want options if you made the quilt and would appreciate a printable copy.
-I’m posting the baby sized quilt online here for free.
+I’m posting the baby-sized quilt online here for free.

 I also wanted to make it easy to sew.
 Since I was making 3 quilts for Christmas that year and needed a quick to piece quilt project.
 I came up with the idea of a strips quilt with a twist.
 Most strips quilts contain strips of all the same width.
 I thought I’d mix it up a bit and change up the width of my strips to give the quilt a bit more interest.